Key Takeaways

 Phase 2: Momentum (Days 31-60)

 Weeks 5-6: Build the Champion Network.
-This is the most underused and most effective tool for AI governance change management.
-60% of C-suite executives have placed clearly defined gen AI champions throughout their organizations — but most champion networks fail because they recruit the wrong people.
-The counterintuitive insight: your champions should include people who questioned AI governance.
+This is the most underused and most effective tool for rolling out AI governance.
+CSO Online's reporting on gen AI champion networks recommends that 5% to 10% of the initial gen AI user base become champions, with one designated lead for every 10 to 20 champions.
+But most champion networks fail because they recruit the wrong people.
+The counterintuitive insight: your champions should include people who questioned AI governance in the first place.
 Their conversion is more credible than true believers.
-(More on this in Section 4 below.)
+(More on this in the champion network section below.)

 By Day 60, your governance program should have: a documented champion in every major department, training completion rates above 50% for all-staff level, and at least three completed gate reviews with published results.
-If you are behind on any of these, you are losing momentum — and governance programs that stall in Phase 2 rarely recover.
+If you are behind on any of these, you are losing momentum, and in practice, governance programs that stall this early rarely recover.

 Phase 3: Institutionalization (Days 61-100)

 Weeks 11-12: Launch the First Quarterly Review and Metrics Dashboard.
 Publish the governance dashboard internally.
-Show adoption rates (how many teams are using governance gates), gate pass rates (what percentage of AI systems pass on first review), incident counts (how many governance-related issues were caught), and time-to-decision (how long governance review takes — it should be declining).
-While nearly 80% of companies use GenAI, fewer than 20% track key performance indicators — your dashboard makes you part of the 20%.
+Show adoption rates (how many teams are using governance gates), gate pass rates (what percentage of AI systems pass on first review), incident counts (how many governance-related issues were caught), and time-to-decision (how long governance review takes; it should be declining).
+McKinsey's November 2025 survey found that 88% of organizations now use AI in at least one function, but only about 6% report that AI is delivering significant, scaled value.
+Your dashboard makes you part of the 6%.

 Weeks 13-14: Governance Becomes "How We Work."
-Embed governance into performance rubrics, not just policy documents.
-Recognition programs for governance excellence — not just penalties for violations.
-Culture defines behavior; policies define boundaries.
-Governance that is lived, not enforced, is governance that sustains.
+Embed governance into performance rubrics as well as policy documents.
+Build recognition programs for governance excellence alongside penalties for violations.
+Policies define boundaries; culture defines behavior, and governance that people live, rather than merely enforce, is what sustains.
 Run the first quarterly review: what worked, what created friction, what needs to change.
 Policies must evolve with technology.

 Phase 3: Governance Dashboard